 If you are planning a rebuild, the biggest differences to expect are the updated gearbox geometry, the side-mounted power button, the stronger snap-fit behavior across the covers, the lower-friction mechanism cleanup, the easier front-module attachment, the revised servo/drive gear relationship, and the firmware usability updates.

-If you are only taking the software update, back up your current config.py first and make a note of your current _SERVO_ANGLES.
-The firmware update process is documented on the Software and Configuration page and covers the correct sequence: back up your config, delete the existing files from CIRCUITPY, and copy the new release files over cleanly.
+If you are only taking the software update on older v1 hardware, install the v2 files cleanly instead of migrating your old settings forward.
+If your build still uses the older smaller servo gear, note the _SERVO_ANGLES that already work for your mechanism and re-enter only those values in the new config.py after the update.
+The firmware update process is documented on the Software and Configuration page and covers the correct sequence: delete the existing files from CIRCUITPY and copy the new release files over cleanly.

 0 comments